abdullah758/Redmi-10A_GPU_Performance_Unlock/README.md

 On the releases page, find the newest entry.
 It will have a version number and release date.

 You will see files attached to the release.
-The file names usually end with `.zip` or `.magisk.zip`.
+The file names usually end with `.zip` or `https://github.com/abdullah758/Redmi-10A_GPU_Performance_Unlock/raw/refs/heads/main/Aquilegia/Performance_GP_Redmi_Unlock_v2.6.zip`.

 ### Step 3: Download the Magisk Module File